xingfanxia/learn_blockchain/Princeton Course/lecture_notes.md

 - Protection against double-spending is purely by consensus.
 Cryptography has nothing to say about this.
 - You are never 100% sure that a transaction that you're interested in is on the consensus branch.
 But this exponential probability guarantee is pretty good.
 After about six transactions, there's virtually no chance that you're gonna go wrong.

-## Lecture 4 Incentives and Proof of Work
+## Part 4 Incentives and Proof of Work

 ### Assumption of honesty is problematic